enjoy-digital/litex_wr_nic/README.md

 - **White Rabbit Synchronization:** Sub-nanosecond timing precision, integrated WR fabric interface, and support for PPS/10MHz clock outputs.

+- **Flexible WR Modes:** The board can operate as a White Rabbit Slave, Master, or GrandMaster, allowing for versatile timing applications.

 - **PCIe PTM Integration:** Propagates WR clock to the host system and connected boards via PCIe PTM.
 This ensures precise time distribution across systems.